JhonatanEspinosa02/JhonatanEspinosa02/README.md

 ### About me :book::
 - :ant: I'm currently learning more about Front-End and Back-End.
-- :rabbit2: I'm currently learning about UX/UI Design.
+- :snowflake: I'm currently learning about UX/UI Design.
-- :honeybee: I'm bilingual (Spanish and English).
+- :fallen_leaf: I'm bilingual (Spanish and English).
-- :bell: how to find my projects: [Insert my portafolio's link]
+- :bell: How to find my projects: [Insert my portafolio's link]
 - :mailbox_with_no_mail: How to reach me: jhonatan.esp21@gmail.com
 - 💬 Ask me about anything, I am happy to help, only if the ball is in my court!